mw-intokb/kb/cs.knowl.md

 it was pretty nice to understand maybe it is not so deep but as i have said i need more knowledge for this so to talk about that exact i need to learn more , but principle is clear now and im happy with it

+as next one is ram/bios
+they are basically instruction and nothing more when we make our pc on our processor, actually i have wrote about it here but can't find, not bad ll tell it before i ll start with ram/bios our processor is nothing more than reading/going to the next one cell how do we get our first one cell? -ram/bios its instruction that gives "basically setup" for our  programm counter programm counter is like an delivery it's has an address of cell and it gives that to the processor processor is also an logick and nothing more. after calling our first address (cell) that has given us ram/bios it s getting instruction, how does that need to work and it is always our first one address, after can come "address+1" or +2 whatever, cause we don't know what is in instruction.

+have nothing to say because now i guess i can understand it without learning anymore pc is typical, so if you know base, you can understand it without learning but ! understand! so i need so learn a bit to know it and not just understand